a6h1gna/calculator/README.md

 # calculator
-A simple calculator which can be used on any device
+A simple calculator which can be played on any device.